Intuitive Eating for Busy Professionals: 4 Simple Habits That Actually Work in a Busy Schedule

 That one question creates a micro-moment of awareness.
 Awareness leads to better choices.
 Better choices, over time, change everything.

-3\.
-Drop the Guilt
+3. Release the Guilt

 Guilt is a waste of energy.
 It doesn't make you better.
-It just makes you stressed -- and stress eating is real.
+It just makes you stressed, and stress eating is real.
 The real win?
 Notice it, learn from it, move on.

-4\.
-Use Tools That Don't Waste Your Time
+4. Use Tools That Don't Waste Your Time

 This isn't tracking for the sake of tracking.
 It's awareness.
 It's data.
 And data drives better decisions.

-Systems > Willpower
+Systems Beat Willpower

 Here's what that looks like in real life:

 Eat the same breakfast every weekday to reduce decision fatigue.
+For intuitive eating beginners, this removes one daily food decision while you're learning to tune into hunger and fullness cues.

 Make lunch an actual break twice a week, sit down, breathe, and eat without scrolling your phone.